Evaluating LLM Agents on Automated Software Analysis Tasks: Threats to Validity

+To assess whether the generated setups are useful beyond short-timed validation, we re-run selected successful \analysisagent{} outputs for AFL++, KLEE, and SJK under an extended \extendedRunBudget{} budget.
+We reuse the setup produced by \analysisagent{} (Gemini run) and set the analysis command timeout to 3 hours.
+Static tools are excluded because their original invocations already run to completion.

+The extended runs perform substantial analyses.
+KLEE generates \num{386193} test cases across five projects and executes more than $4.7{\times}10^{8}$ LLVM instructions.
+AFL++ executes approximately $8.3{\times}10^{7}$ inputs across five projects and grows the aggregate queue to 3{,}315 entries.
+SJK collects 9{,}131 thread snapshots across four projects (11--21 threads each), with per-thread CPU and allocation rates peaking at 92.2\% CPU and 602\,MB/s.

+In particular, both AFL++ and KLEE report crashes and errors with one confirmed bug each (Figure~\ref{fig:extended_bugs}).
+The KLEE finding is in radare2's numeric-expression evaluator, \texttt{r\_num\_calc}, which is used by \texttt{rax2} and by the \texttt{r2} command line for numeric arguments, such as addresses, sizes, and seek offsets.
+KLEE's symbolic command-line argument drives the evaluator to shift a 64-bit value by at least the operand width.
+Such shifts are undefined in C and should be rejected or normalized by the evaluator.
+Instead, the unmasked shift count produces incorrect values, e.g., \texttt{rax2 '1<{}<64'} returns \texttt{0x1} rather than \texttt{0}.
+Because the same evaluator is used inside \texttt{r2}, the defect also affects commands such as \texttt{r2 -c 's 1<{}<64'}, which seeks to \texttt{0x1} rather than \texttt{0}.
+We reported this defect to the radare2 maintainers.\footnote{\url{https://github.com/radareorg/radare2/issues/26359}}

+The AFL++ finding is in masscan's scan-range and configuration parser.
+The generated configuration is malformed and should be rejected.
+Instead, parsing the malformed config corrupts an internal range-list pointer with bytes derived from the input.
+The program later dereferences the corrupted pointer while growing the list in \texttt{rangelist\_add\_range}, causing a SIGBUS crash.
+We reproduced the crash on a clean build, confirming that it is a memory-safety defect.
+We reported this defect to the masscan maintainers.\footnote{\url{https://github.com/robertdavidgraham/masscan/issues/853}} Overall, the extended runs show that the agent-produced setups support real downstream analysis and can surface new unknown defects.

-\subsection{Threats to Validity}
+\section{Threats to Validity}

-Our benchmark covers \benchNumTools{} tools and \benchNumProjects{} projects, which may not represent the full diversity of real-world analysis scenarios.
-In particular, (i) all target projects are command-line programs with well-defined entry points, whereas analyzing libraries may require additional harness construction; (ii) we focus on open-source tools, excluding commercial analyzers (e.g., Coverity) that may have different setup characteristics; and (iii) our project selection is limited to C/C++ and Java, leaving other ecosystems (e.g., Python, Rust) unexplored.
-Moreover, the \benchTotalTasks{} tasks are not statistically independent because multiple tasks share projects and tools.
-With $n{=}3$ repetitions, variance estimates are rough, particularly for weaker models (e.g., ExecutionAgent with GPT-5-nano: $30 \pm 37$\%), where non-determinism is highest; we report standard deviations for transparency but caution against over-interpreting them.
+\benchmark{} covers \benchNumTools{} analysis tools and \benchNumProjects{} projects, and therefore does not span the full diversity of software-analysis scenarios.
+Our scope is deliberate: We focus on command-line targets with well-defined entry points to separate setup difficulty from harness construction, open-source tools to support reproducibility, and C/C++ and Java because both ecosystems provide mature analysis infrastructure.
+Generalizing to libraries, commercial analyzers, and additional ecosystems, such as Python or Rust, remains future work.
+The \benchTotalTasks{} tasks are also not statistically independent, since multiple tasks share projects and tools.
+With $n{=}3$ repetitions, variance estimates are necessarily rough, especially for weaker models with high non-determinism.
+We therefore report standard deviations and avoid drawing fine-grained conclusions from them.